psu-libraries/scholarsphere/app/views/markdown/policies_1_0.md

 -   Assistance in complying with data management planning and data sharing requirements.
 -   A service for researchers to deposit their datasets and link to them from their published articles, as often required by journal publishers.

-The University Faculty Senate at Penn State passed an open access resolution in April 2015.Faculty are encouraged to share their research outputs via ScholarSphere- for articles, deposit the pre-published versions (original manuscripts), or the post-published versions (i.e., peer-reviewed and final version of the article before being sent to the journal for publication - will usually not be formatted to look like the publishedversion).
+The University Faculty Senate at Penn State passed an open access resolution in April 2015.Faculty are encouraged to share their research outputs via ScholarSphere- for articles, deposit the pre-published versions (original manuscripts), or the post-published versions (i.e., peer-reviewed and final version of the article before being sent to the journal for publication - will usually not be formatted to look like the published version).

 SHERPA-RoMEO site delineates between pre-prints and post-prints - see: <http://www.sherpa.ac.uk/romeoinfo.html#prepostprints>.